EtomicBomb/distributed-systems-final-project/README.md

 # Operation

-The student nodes make requests to the mock students endpoint to gather all of the data.
-They save the course data that hashes to them locally, and store the results in their local store. *query* *index* subphases
+The `students` nodes make requests to the `mockStudents` node to gather all of the data.
+They save the student info in their local store.
+Each node is only responsible for the students that consistent hash to them.

-The courses nodes make requests to the mock courses endpoints to gather their course data.
-They build up their indexing structure in the local store. *query* *index* subphases
+The `courses` nodes make requests to the `mockClients` node to gather all of the data.
+They save the course info in their local store.
+They then do indexing so that searches are fast.
+Each node is only responsible for the courses that consistent hash to them.

 Once this setup phase is complete, each node sends all other nodes a "ready" message.